Welcome to our complete file on air pollution, with today a focus on nitrogen dioxide NO2.

 The consequences are such that certain monuments known to all, such as the Taj Mahal , are damaged.

-This phenomenon is explained by the fact that acid rain will not only yellow and tarnish the facade of buildings, but also by eroding the stone, starting with the most fragile sculptures.
+This phenomenon is explained by the fact that acid rain will not only yellow and tarnish the facade of buildings, but also erode the stone, starting with the most fragile sculptures.

-Indeed, due to its very small size, this gas will penetrate into the finest respiratory ramifications.
+Indeed, due to its very small size, this gas will penetrate the finest respiratory branches.

-Its toxicity will promote respiratory problems in already fragile people, such as asthmatics, and children.
+Its toxicity will promote respiratory problems in people who are already fragile, such as asthmatics, and children.

-Children are all the more affected because they breathe faster than adults, combined with the fact that they are smaller, lower, and therefore closer to car exhausts.
+Children are even more affected because they breathe faster than adults, combined with the fact that they are smaller, lower, and therefore closer to car exhaust pipes.

-Significant cases of exposure can cause acute respiratory tract poisoning such as coughing, dyspnea (respiratory discomfort), and hemoptysis (blood discharge during coughing).
+Significant cases of exposure can cause acute respiratory system poisoning such as coughing, dyspnea (respiratory discomfort), and hemoptysis (discharge of blood during coughing).

 Finally, according to Olivier Blond , president of the Respire association, all lung cancers that are not linked to cigarettes are linked to ambient air pollution.

-When we know that the smoke of diesel vehicles contains the same toxic gases as cigarettes, such as No2, this observation seems obvious.
+When we know that the smoke from diesel vehicles contains the same toxic gases as cigarettes, such as No2, this observation seems obvious.

-We now know that an exhibition in an urban environment is now almost inevitable.
+We now know that exposure in an urban environment is now almost inevitable.

 We also know the effects of No2 on health, in the event of more or less significant exposure.

-Now let's see how we should regulate this exposure, with concrete figures to back it up.
+Now let's see how we should regulate this exposure, with concrete figures to support it.

 What does the World Health Organization (WHO) recommend?